petershin/liferay-learn/docs/dxp/latest/en/using-search/installing-and-upgrading-a-search-engine/elasticsearch/troubleshooting-elasticsearch-installation.md

 troubleshooting-elasticsearch-installation/troubleshooting-elasticsearch-common-issues.md
 ```

-Liferay is full of configurations, and Elasticsearch is full of configurations.
-Whenever you [connect such products](./getting-started-with-elasticsearch.md), you can run into difficulty along the way.
+Liferay and Elasticsearch are complex systems full of configurations.
+When [connecting them](./getting-started-with-elasticsearch.md), you can run into difficulty along the way.
+Included below are techniques for troubleshooting.

-Included below are techniques that can aid your troubleshooting work.
-To learn about some of the errors you might experience and how to solve them, see
+To learn about some common issues and how to solve them, see

 - [Troubleshooting the Elasticsearch Connection](./troubleshooting-elasticsearch-installation/troubleshooting-the-elasticsearch-connection.md)
 - [Troubleshooting Elasticsearch: Common Issues](./troubleshooting-elasticsearch-installation/troubleshooting-elasticsearch-common-issues.md)

-To troubleshoot the sidecar Elasticsearch server bundled with Liferay, see [Troubleshooting the Sidecar/Embedded Elasticsearch](./using-the-sidecar-or-embedded-elasticsearch.md#troubleshooting-the-sidecar-embedded-elasticsearch)
+To troubleshoot the sidecar Elasticsearch server bundled with Liferay, see [Troubleshooting the Sidecar/Embedded Elasticsearch](./using-the-sidecar-or-embedded-elasticsearch.md#troubleshooting-the-sidecar-embedded-elasticsearch).

 ## Inspecting the Search Bar's Elasticsearch Query

-Liferay's search infrastructure generates a large Elasticsearch request when a user searches from the Search Bar widget.
-To inspect the query that's sent to Elasticsearch, use the Search Insights widget.
-For more information see [Search Insights](../search-pages-and-widgets/search-insights.md).
+Liferay's search infrastructure generates a large Elasticsearch request whenever users search from the Search Bar widget.
+To inspect the query sent to Elasticsearch, use the Search Insights widget.
+For more information see [Search Insights](../../search-pages-and-widgets/search-insights.md).

 ## Inspecting any Liferay-Generated Elasticsearch Query